 Photoshop crop tools allow a person to crop or straighten any image as per requirement.
 This tool is non-destructive.
 Following the cropping option, a person can create more focus on image composition.

 Applying a crop tool is a straightforward task.

-First, use the Crop tool from the Options bar to crop an image.
+First, crop an image using the Crop tool from the Options bar.
 Inside the crop area, give a double click.
-Hit the ENTER button (for windows) or RETURN button (for Mac), the cropping process will finish.
+Hit the ENTER button (for windows) or RETURN button (for Mac).
+The cropping process will finish.

-For canceling Crop, select the Cancel icon.
+For cancel Crop, select the Cancel icon.
 Or press the Esc key.

-The process of image cropping is taking a part of an image, not making any change to the image.
+The process of image cropping is taking a part of an image, not making any changes.
 The truth is that the crop tool doesn’t affect image quality; only magnification does.